 Read my blog post about The Conservatory here >>

 3. Say hi to the flamingos at the Wildlife Habitat

-Vegas is Vegas, so of course The Flamingo has its own Flamingo habitat.
-The beautiful pink birds are hanging out in a lush garden with natural fences, and they seem to be treated well.
+Vegas is Vegas, so of course The Flamingo Casino has its own flamingo habitat.
+The beautiful pink birds are hanging out in a lush garden with natural fences, and they seem to be treated well and enjoying themselves.
 In addition to flamingos, there are also a number of exotic birds and fish species to admire.